IanTaiAhn/react_games/README.md

 Hey good job on getting the front end nav bar figured out!

 The project is coming along! used the localStorage to have data persistence, and really cleaned up the site.

+Added a temp hangman table, since I don't like how I'm doing it atm.